starfaerie/My-Bets/README.md

 [^date]: date I added it here or seriously pitched it for the first time, whichever came first
 [^price]: closing price date of publishing
 [^long]: I have a beneficial long position in the stock as of my last revision of this document
-[^competition]: submitted as the long half of the fintwit [long/short contest](https://twitter.com/schaudenfraud/status/1607136785678606342). will be revealed when the contest finishes 2023 EOY.
+[^competition]: submitted as the long half of the fintwit [long/short contest](https://twitter.com/schaudenfraud/status/1607136785678606342). was revealed when the contest [finished](https://docs.google.com/spreadsheets/d/1LNorTrTeI3dK7uDOE91DCNOXIdW1UbFKDy1ozGNykY4/edit?usp=sharing) 2023 EOY.